 ‘thinc.-Partners’ are individuals, enterprises and organisations who enter in a long-term partnership with thinc. on the basis of (mutual) strategic interest. thinc.-Partners provide ongoing financial support to thinc. whereas thinc. will support the Partner with specific content tailored to the Partner’s needs.
 The content may include publications, online courses, seminars, workshops etc.

-thinc.-Partners will typically contribute an amount of Euro 5,000/10,000/20,000 per annum on a continual basis. thinc. and thinc.-Partners carry out specific activities and programs together. thinc.-Partners receive the thinc.
+thinc.-Partners will typically contribute an amount of Euro 5,000/10,000/20,000 per annum on a continual basis. thinc. and the thinc.-Partner carry out specific activities and programs together. thinc.-Partners receive the thinc.
 Newsletter and are invited to annual events (in Jerusalem, The Hague or elsewhere).

-The statutory seat of ‘The Hague Initiative for International Cooperation’ (thinc.) is The Hague, in the Netherlands.
-The office and the secretariat are located at –
+The statutory seat of ‘The Hague Initiative for International Cooperation’ (thinc.) is The Hague, the Netherlands.
+The office and the secretariat are respectively located at –

 Bergstraat 33 Korte Middelwijkstraat 13

 The Netherlands The Netherlands